polysyllabic/chaos/chaosface/README.rst

 Modifier Commands:
 * !apply <mod name> -- Apply a modifier (requires modifier credit and subject to cooldown)
+* !remove <mod name> -- Manually remove a modifier immediately
 * !mod <mod name> -- Describe the function of a specific modifier.
 Not case sensitive.
 * !mods -- Link to list of all available modifiers
 * !mods active -- List currently active modifiers
 * !mods voting -- List modifiers currently up for a vote

+Voting Commands (require manage_voting permission):
+* !startvote (time) -- Manually open a new vote.
+If time omitted, default vote time used
+* !endvote -- End an open vote immediately and choose a winner

 Modifier Credit Commands:
 * !credits (user) -- Reports number of modifier credits that the user (message author if user name ommitted) currently has